justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 I don't memorize them (well I do have [wd:Q2](https://www.wikidata.org/wiki/Q2) memorized since it is pretty special).
 I use auto completion in my text editor and Wikidata has it [here](https://query.wikidata.org/) too.
 You just type `wd:` then press control-enter then type what you want.
-Also, Wikidata has some good reasons for using opaque URIs.
+Also, Wikidata has some good reasons for using opaque IRIs.

 Here is the RDF graph (the same one as in the image above) in turtle serialization: